anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 ### 2.0.8.
 Import the DBC into your Databricks workspace
 Follow the instructor and persist to you use home directory in the Databricks workspace

-# 3. Databricks notebooks - reports - review
+# 3. About the NYC taxi public dataset

 This dataset contains detailed trip-level data on New York City Taxi trips.
 It was collected from both drivers inputs as well as the GPS coordinates of individual cabs.

 **The data is in a CSV format and has the following fields:**
 * tripID: a unique identifier for each trip
 * VendorID: a code indicating the provider associated with the trip record
 * tpep_pickup_datetime: date and time when the meter was engaged